 Discussion leaders should attempt to produce about 12 - 15 questions and comments along these lines.
 One member of the group should then type up the questions/comments that were generated.
 The header should include the date of the class and the names of the discussion leaders.
-The discussion topics must be typed up as a word document, text, pdf, or some other easily readable format and then emailed to the class listserve by 2:00 pm on Wednesday (the day before the discussion class).
+The discussion topics must be typed up as a word document, text, pdf, or some other easily readable format and then emailed to the class listserve by noon the day before the discussion class.
 I will print copies of the list and distribute them in class.

 The discussion leaders will help run the class in Oprah-like fashion, directing questions both at the instructor and the other students.
 Discussion leaders may also allow a certain amount of open-ended discussion during class, and should exercise their own discretion about when the discussion is productive, and when it is better to return to the list of discussion topics.
+Discussion leaders should not only direct the discussion, but play an active part in it as well.

 After class, the discussion leaders should type up a list of about 5-8 of the most interesting or important points that were raised in the course of the discussion.
 These can be in the form of answers to specific questions, or they can be new ideas that were generated in discussion.
-These should be posted as a follow-up to the original discussion topics and emailed to the class via the listserve by 2:00 pm on Friday.
+These should be posted as a follow-up to the original discussion topics and emailed to the class via the listserve by 2:00 pm the following day.